Feature aware covariance estimation, with application to mixtures of chemical exposures

-The continuous meta covariate used in the MR.C model represents imprecise group-identifying information, and, as such, may more realistically align with meta covariates available in practice.
-To this end, the benefit of incorporating auxiliary information in a modeling approach is further evidenced by the proximity of the loss for the MR.C model to that of the MR.D model, which utilizes group membership more directly in the meta covariate construction.
+The continuous meta covariate used in the FACE.C model represents imprecise group-identifying information, and, as such, may more realistically align with meta covariates available in practice.
+To this end, the benefit of incorporating auxiliary information in a modeling approach is further evidenced by the proximity of the loss for the FACE.C model to that of the FACE.D model, which utilizes group membership more directly in the meta covariate construction.
 Most notably, in the high dimension regime ($p=50$), the spreads of the losses for these two models overlap substantially in the presence of a small sample size.
-Overall, the comparable performance of the MR.C model to the MR.D suggests there is a strong benefit to utilizing the CMR model in applications with auxiliary information on the variables being analyzed.
+Overall, the comparable performance of the FACE.C model to the FACE.D suggests there is a strong benefit to utilizing the FACE model in applications with auxiliary information on the variables being analyzed.

-In total, these results suggest that covariance meta regression is useful in improving covariance estimation, with particularly notable gains when the true covariance structure is explainable by available meta covariates.
+In total, these results suggest that feature aware meta regression is useful in improving covariance estimation, with particularly notable gains when the true covariance structure is explainable by available meta covariates.
 Even if no useful meta covariates are available, the naive intercept covariance regression model performs well and tends to outperform alternative popular methods, particularly in low-sample size settings.